Warkanlock/warkanlock.github.io/_posts/2024-11-11-exploring-sqlite-with-go.md

 ## 1. Project Setup

-In the screenshot, we have a Go project organized with folders and a few Go source files (`sqlite3.go`, `sqlite3_test.go`, etc.).
+In the structure bellow, we have a Go project organized with folders and a few Go source files (`sqlite3.go`, `sqlite3_test.go`, etc.).
 If you’re following along, create a similar project structure.
 For instance:

 > Note: I'm creating the following folder structure for the sake of practicality.
 You can adapt it to your needs.